 5. Flaxseed (Healthiest Option)

 Are you on the hunt for an egg wash substitute loaded with nutrients?
 Then you might consider the powerhouse that is the flaxseed.
-Flaxseeds are packed with nutrients and easy to work with.
+Flaxseeds are packed with nutrients and are easy to work with.
 It’s a win-win situation!

 To use flaxseeds as a replacement for an egg wash, you must create a “faux egg.”
 Don’t worry; it’s easier than you think.
 Just do the following: